vam-community/vam-plugins-interop-specs/keybindings.md

 {
     public void Init()
     {
-        BroadcastActionsAvailable();
+        // Call this when ready to receive shortcuts Broadcast("OnActionsProviderAvailable");
     }

-    // This method should be called whenever the plugin is ready to receive shortcuts bindings public void BroadcastActionsAvailable()
+    public void OnDestroy()
     {
+        // Call this when this plugin should not receive shortcuts anymore Broadcast("OnActionsProviderDestroyed");
+    }

+    // This is a more efficient way to broadcast than the built-in Unity method public void Broadcast(string method)
+    {
         foreach (var atom in SuperController.singleton.GetAtoms())
         {
             foreach (var storable in atom.GetStorableIDs().Select(id => atom.GetStorableByID(id)).Where(s => s is MVRScript))
             {
-                storable.SendMessage("OnActionsReceiverAvailable", this, SendMessageOptions.DontRequireReceiver);
+                storable.SendMessage(method, this, SendMessageOptions.DontRequireReceiver);
             }
         }
     }

-    // This method will be called when a binding executor is launched public void OnBindingsListRequested(List<object> bindings)
+    // This method will be called when a shortcuts plugin is started public void OnBindingsListRequested(List<object> bindings)
     {
-        bindings.Add(new JSONStorableAction());
+        bindings.Add(new JSONStorableAction("MyAction", () => SuperController.LogMessage("Hi!")));
     }
 }
 ```